 You have been diagnosed as having some form of thyroid disease.
 You may be hypothyroid, hyperthyroid, have Graves Disease or Hashimoto's Thyroiditis.
 This information has not been prepared to take the place of being monitored by your physician.
 It is to help you help your physician determine your correct dose of thyroid medication and help you both maintain the correct dose.

-Please read my July 2011 newsletter and make sure you get enough vitamin C EVERY day, twice a day, always.
-Liposomal C has the ability to restore tissue levels of C (brain, pituitary, thyroid, adrenals and more) more rapidly and efficiently than regular vitamin C and without gastric distress.
+A CAUTIONARY NOTE: It is important to make sure your symptoms and blood work are not a result of adrenal insufficiency.
+Depressed thyroid and depressed adrenal symptoms are very similar.
+Adrenal insufficiency is RAPIDLY corrected with high dose Vitamin C (see above) and read my July 2011 newsletter.
+Make sure you get enough vitamin C EVERY day, twice a day, always.
+LivOn Liposomal C has the ability to restore tissue levels of C (brain, pituitary, thyroid, adrenals and more) more rapidly and efficiently than regular vitamin C and without gastric distress.

 An imbalance of omega-3/omega-6 fatty acids may contribute to this condition as well as low tissue levels of vitamin C (see Liposomal C suggestions).
 Lowering omega-6 fats and dramatically increasing omega-3 (fish oil NOT flax, see Update on Essential Fats) has improved or normalized thyroid function in some persons.